drbfraser/CRADLE-Platform/docs/legacy_deployment_guide.md

-#### Note: This is is a guide on how to deploy cradle to the SFU servers, the deployment architecture has changed.
+#### Note: This is an old guide on how to deploy cradle to the SFU servers, the deployment architecture has changed.
 Deployment is now automated using GitLab CI/CD pipelines.
 For a manual deployment guide with the new deployment architecture, visit: https://csil-git1.cs.surrey.sfu.ca/415-cradle/cradle-platform/-/wikis/Manual-Deployment-Guide

 This is a guide on how to deploy the current master branch to the remote VM